-Applications are invited for African Leaders of Tomorrow program to begin studies in Canada in September 2018.
-The ALT program grants fully-funded positions based on merit to women and men from sub-Saharan Africa to pursue a master’s degree in public administration, public policy or public finances in Canada.
+Applications are invited for African Leaders of Tomorrow Scholarship Program to begin studies in Canada in September 2018.
+The ALT Scholarship Program grants full scholarships based on merit to women and men from sub-Saharan Africa to pursue a master’s degree in public administration, public policy or public finances in Canada.

-The African Leaders of Tomorrow (ALT) program commemorates the late Nelson Mandela’s commitment to social justice and equity.
+The African Leaders of Tomorrow (ALT) Scholarship Program commemorates the late Nelson Mandela’s commitment to social justice and equity.
 It supports young African professionals to become leaders in public policy and administration.

 - Return airfare (at the beginning and at the end of the program)

 - Tuition fees

 - Monthly living allowances and one-time installation allowance

 - Fixed allowance to cover the purchase of books and attend conferences in Canada